bashojs/basho/README.md

 echo 10 | basho parseInt(x)**2
 ```

-If the input ‘x’ to a shell command is an array, the command is executed for
+If the input to an expression is an array, the subsequent expression or command
-each item in the array.
+is executed for each item in the array.

 ```bash
 # echo 1; echo 2; echo 3; echo 4
 basho [1,2,3,4] -e echo \${x}
 ```

-The input ‘x’ can also be an object, which you can expand in the template
+An input can also be an object, which you can expand in the template string.
-string.

 ```bash
 basho "{ name: 'jes', age: 100 }" -e echo \${x.name}, \${x.age}